laundmo/counter-generator/README.md

 ![](https://i.vgy.me/d37SeX.png)

-Now you can count up by pressing or holding your keybind.
+Now you can count up by pressing or holding your keybind (`<space>` by default).
 Once you're done, you can hit `Save` to save the current coutner to a file, in case you want to generate a video with a different config later.
 Otherwise, just press `Generate Video`.

 ![](https://i.vgy.me/86d3lD.png)